yxie7333/cs596final/README.md

 # Code analysis and configuration environment explanation
-We use Google Colab to run our models on a Tesla T4 GPU configuration, while for the NVIDIA V100 GPUs, we utilize the computing resources provided by CARC.
+We use Google Colab to run our models on a Tesla T4 GPU configuration, while on CARC, we run models using NVIDIA P100, V100, A40, and A100 GPU configurations.
 For CPU-based tasks, both Colab and CARC platforms are suitable options depending on the computational requirements and availability

 ## Run in Google colab (Tesla T4 GPU or CPU)
 - Change your runtime type to certain type(T4 or CPU)